-Expert opinion counts, and you should always speak to your veterinarian if your dog struggles with digestion or gastrointestinal upset.
+Expert opinion counts, and you should always speak to your veterinarian if your dog struggles with digestion or has gastrointestinal upset.
 Taking care of your pet can be done in many ways, including regular wellness exams, daily exercise, and a healthy balanced diet.
-If your dog needs a digestive supplement, it can make a world of difference in your pet’s longevity.
+If your dog needs a digestive supplement, it can make a difference in your pet’s longevity.

 Snuggling up with your pet has never smelt sweeter.
 Talk to your vet today to see which supplement can help your pet’s unique needs.